python-zeroconf/python-zeroconf/README.rst

   The bit should be set per
   datatracker.ietf.org/doc/html/rfc6762#section-8.1

-* Breaking change: Update python compatibility as PyPy3 7.2 is required (#523) @bdraco
 * Set the TC bit for query packets where the known answers span multiple packets (#494) @bdraco
 * Ensure packets are properly seperated when exceeding maximum size (#498) @bdraco